CAHLR/pyBKT/README.md

 Python implementation of the Bayesian Knowledge Tracing algorithm, modeling student cognitive mastery from problem solving sequences.

+[Quick-start compile/train example in Colab notebook](https://colab.research.google.com/drive/13iqM8mtYwtOKw3Ja4RS51ZTa4NnEQ26s "pyBKT quick start in Colab")

 Based on the work of Zachary A. Pardos (zp@berkeley.edu) and Matthew J. Johnson (mattjj@csail.mit.edu) @ https://github.com/CAHLR/xBKT.
 Python adaptation by Cristian Garay (c.garay@berkeley.edu).

-[Quick-start compile/train example in Colab notebook](https://colab.research.google.com/drive/13iqM8mtYwtOKw3Ja4RS51ZTa4NnEQ26s "pyBKT quick start in Colab")
+For formulas and technical implementation details, please refer to section 4.3 of Xu, Johnson, & Pardos (2015) ICML workshop [paper](http://ml4ed.cc/attachments/XuY.pdf).

 ## Supported model variants
-This implimentation can be used to define many BKT variants, including these from the literature:
+pyBKT can be used to define and fit many BKT variants, including these from the literature:

+* Individual student priors, learn rate, guess, and slip [1,2]
+* Individual item guess and slip [3,4,5]
+* Individual item or resource learn rate [4,5]

-Pardos, Z. A., Heffernan, N. T. (2010) Modeling Individualization in a Bayesian Networks Implementation of Knowledge Tracing.
-In P. De Bra, A. Kobsa, D. Chin (eds.)
-Proceedings of the 18th International Conference on User Modeling, Adaptation and Personalization (UMAP).
+1. Pardos, Z. A., Heffernan, N. T. (2010) Modeling Individualization in a Bayesian Networks Implementation of Knowledge Tracing.
+In P. De Bra, A. Kobsa, D. Chin (Eds.) *Proceedings of the 18th International Conference on User Modeling, Adaptation and Personalization* (UMAP).
 Big Island of Hawaii.
 Pages.
 Springer.
-Pages 255-266.
+Pages 255-266. [[doi]](https://doi.org/10.1007/978-3-642-13470-8_24
+)

+1. Pardos, Z. A., Heffernan, N. T. (2010) Using HMMs and bagged decision trees to leverage rich features of user and skill from an intelligent tutoring system dataset.
+In J. Stamper & A. Niculescu-Mizil (Eds.) *Proceedings of the KDD Cup Workshop at the 16th ACM Conference on Knowledge Discovery and Data Mining* (SIGKDD).
+Washington, D.C.
+ACM.
+Pages 24-35. [[kdd cup]](https://pslcdatashop.web.cmu.edu/KDDCup/workshop/papers/pardos_heffernan_KDD_Cup_2010_article.pdf)

-Pardos, Z. & Heffernan, N. (2011) KT-IDEM: Introducing Item Difficulty to the Knowledge Tracing Model.
-In Konstant et al. (eds.)
-Proceedings of the 20th International Conference on User Modeling, Adaptation and Personalization (UMAP).
+1. Pardos, Z. & Heffernan, N. (2011) KT-IDEM: Introducing Item Difficulty to the Knowledge Tracing Model.
+In Konstant et al. (eds.) *Proceedings of the 20th International Conference on User Modeling, Adaptation and Personalization* (UMAP).
 Girona, Spain.
 Springer.
-Pages 243-254.
+Pages 243-254. [[doi]](https://doi.org/10.1007/978-3-642-22362-4_21)

-Pardos, Z.A., Heffernan, N.T.
-(2012) Tutor Modeling vs. Student Modeling.
-In Proceedings of the 25th annual Florida Artificial Intelligence Research Society Conference.
-Marco Island, FL.
-AAAI.
-Pages 420-425.
+1. Pardos, Z. A., Bergner, Y., Seaton, D., Pritchard, D.E.
+(2013) Adapting Bayesian Knowledge Tracing to a Massive Open Online College Course in edX.
+In S.K.
+D’Mello, R.A.
+Calvo, & A. Olney (Eds.) *Proceedings of the 6th International Conference on Educational Data Mining* (EDM).
+Memphis, TN.
+Pages 137-144. [[edm]](http://educationaldatamining.org/EDM2013/proceedings/paper_20.pdf)

+1. Xu, Y., Johnson, M. J., Pardos, Z. A. (2015) Scaling cognitive modeling to massive open environments.
+In *Proceedings of the Workshop on Machine Learning for Education at the 32nd International Conference on Machine Learning* (ICML).
+Lille, France. [[icml ml4ed]](http://ml4ed.cc/attachments/XuY.pdf)

 # Instalation and setup
 This is intended as a quick overview of steps to install and setup and to run pyBKT locally.